rbisdorff/Digraph3/docSphinx/tutorial.rst

 	'a07' |   +67.57  +45.95  -24.32  +27.03  +27.03  +45.95   +0.00
 	>>> ...

-We recover the original bipolarly valued outranking characteristics, and we may restart again the preference modelling process.
+We recover the original bipolar-valued outranking characteristics, and we may restart again the preference modelling process.

-Many more tools for exploiting bipolarly valued outranking digraphs are available in the Digraph3 resources (see the technical documentation of the :ref:`outrankingDiGraphs-label` and the :ref:`perfTabs-label`).
+Many more tools for exploiting bipolar-valued outranking digraphs are available in the Digraph3 resources (see the technical documentation of the :ref:`outrankingDiGraphs-label` and the :ref:`perfTabs-label`).

 Back to :ref:`Tutorial-label`